-- 1. Select subject(s) or study page(s) to print. - a.
-Selecting an individual subject prints all study pages for the subject - b.
-Selecting one or more individual study pages for a subject prints the individual study page(s) for the subject. - c.
+- 1. Select participant(s) or study page(s) to print. - a.
+Selecting an individual participant prints all study pages for the participant - b.
+Selecting one or more individual study pages for a participant prints the individual study page(s) for the participant. - c.
 Selecting the Edit > Select All menu command prints all the study pages in the study book. - 2.
 Select File > Print from the menu commands.
 In the Print Options dialog box, you can make further selections on study pages to print, if desired. - 3.
 Click on OK to print and to close this dialog box.